-(a) If a caregiver finds a medication error regarding a prescribed medication, the caregiver must contact a health-care professional immediately, unless the error is the type described in paragraph (4) or (5) of §749.1561 of this title (relating to What is a medication error?), and follow the health-care professional's recommendations.

-(b) If a caregiver finds a medication error regarding a nonprescription medication, the caregiver must take the appropriate and necessary actions as required by the circumstances.
+- Medium-High (a) If a caregiver finds a medication error regarding a prescribed medication, the caregiver must contact a health-care professional immediately, unless the error is the type described in paragraph (4) or (5) of §749.1561 of this title (relating to What is a medication error?), and follow the health-care professional's recommendations. - Medium-High (b) If a caregiver finds a medication error regarding a nonprescription medication, the caregiver must take the appropriate and necessary actions as required by the circumstances.

-(c) For all medication errors, a caregiver must document the following within 24 hours:

-(2) The medication error;

-(3) The time and date of the call(s) to the licensed health-care professional, if applicable;

-Medium-High (4) The name and title of the health-care professional contacted, if applicable; and

-Medium-High (5) The health-care professional's medical recommendations for ensuring the child's safety, if applicable.

-§749.1565.
-What must a caregiver do if the caregiver finds a medication label error?

-Subchapter J, Foster Care Services: Medical and Dental Division 6, Medication and Label Errors January 2007

-If a caregiver finds a medication label error, the caregiver must:

-Medium (1) Report the error to the pharmacist; and

-Medium (2) Have the label on the medication container corrected as soon as possible but no later than the next business day.
+Medium-High (c) For all medication errors, a caregiver must document the following within 24 hours: Medium-High (1) The time and date of the error; Medium-High (2) The medication error; Medium-High (3) The time and date of the call(s) to the licensed health-care professional, if applicable; Medium-High (4) The name and title of the health-care professional contacted, if applicable; and Medium-High (5) The health-care professional's medical recommendations for ensuring the child's safety, if applicable. §749.1565.
+Wha It must a caregiver do if the caregiver finds a medication label error?
+Subchapter J, Foster Care Services: Medical and Dental Division 6, Medication and Label Errors January 2007 lf a caregiver finds a medication label error, the caregiver must: Medium (1) Report the error to the pharmacist; and Medium (2) Have the label on the medication container corrected as soon as possible but no later than the next business day.